-I have the fortune of having in my hands today the new limited edition orange Olight Perun Mini.
-Read on for some thought and testing and photos, but be advised I’m loving the orange (of course.)
-There are some interesting changed from Olight in the “headlamp” package, this time around.
+I have in my hands today the limited edition orange Olight Perun Mini.
+Read on for some testing and photos, but know I’m loving the orange!

 Official Specs and Features

 There are two versions – one is black, and the other is the orange limited edition (seen here).